grzegorz-bielski/ws-mockend/README.md

-### ws server for your mocking needs
+### ws echo server for your mocking needs

 ~ work in progress

 Test your websocket based application with ease.
-This app is developed to be used in localhost enviroment as a tool during development process.
+This app is developed to be used in localhost environment as a tool during development process.
+Dockerized and ready to **Go**.

 ### How to